 Early Withdrawal Penalties

-The federal government tacks on a 10-percent penalty if you take money out of your IRA before age 59 1/2 unless an exception applies.
-You must also pay income tax on the withdrawal.
+The federal income tax rate on IRA distributions is a whopping 10 percent if you take money out of your IRA before age 59 1/2 unless an exception applies.
+The amount must also be added to your AGI and taxed as income on top of that ten percent.
 Exceptions include using the money to buy a first home, higher education or high medical costs.

 Taxable distributions from IRAs count as ordinary income -- the money is taxed at the same rate as your salary or other earnings.
 IRA withdrawals never qualify for the lower capital gains rates, even if you invested the money into capital assets like stocks or real estate while the money was held in your IRA.